-The Company has evaluated all events that occurred after the balance sheet date of January 31, 2011 through June 24, 2011, the date these financial statements were issued.
-The Management of the Company determined that there were no reportable events that occurred during that subsequent period to be disclosed or recorded except described in the various footnotes above.
+The Company has evaluated all events that occurred after the balance sheet date of January 31, 2012 through May 14, 2012, the date these financial statements were issued.
+The Management of the Company determined that there were no reportable events that occurred during that subsequent period to be disclosed or recorded.